nealukumies/designpatterns/README.md

 Your goal is to apply a simple game framework to make a game of your choice.
 ## Assignment 9: Strategy
 Your goal is to implement at least three sorting algorithms using the Strategy pattern, and empirically compare their performance with two different data sets.
+## Assignment 10: Chain of Responsibility
+The goal is to create a program that handles different forms of customer feedback messages.